 Recently we discussed permanent disability benefits available under the Maryland Workers’ Compensation Act.
-You can learn more about permanent disability benefits here.

 Now let’s discuss temporary disability benefits.
 There are two types:

 - Temporary total disability (TTD)

 - Temporary partial disability (TPD)